stargate/stargate/DEV_GUIDE.md

   When this extension is active, it will automatically inject test method parameters of type `ClusterConnectionInfo`.

-* `StargateContainer` - manages starting and stopping Stargate nodes (OSGi containers).
+* `StargateCoordinator` - manages starting and stopping Stargate nodes.
   This extension is defined in the `testing` module.
-  The `@StargateSpec` annotation works in conjunction with `StargateContainer` and defines parameters of the Stargate nodes.
+  The `@StargateSpec` annotation works in conjunction with `StargateCoordinator` and defines parameters of the Stargate nodes.
   When this extension is active, it will automatically inject test method parameters of type `StargateConnectionInfo` and `StargateEnvironmentInfo`.